Frequently Asked Questions for RFA-DA-21-009:

 - What do you suggest for addressing unknown timelines and changes in school or community openings related to COVID?

 Applicants should address this as needed for what is being proposed.
-This FOA aligns with May Council 2021.
+This funding opportunity aligns with May Council 2021.
 The earliest start date for awards is July 2021.

 - Explain the following--"Studies to adapt or optimize evidence-based substance use prevention approaches to prevent ENDS use are allowed but must be well justified."